 Multi-stream could mean the ability to simultaneously stream live video to Facebook, YouTube, Twitch, Twitter, and your private viewing page.
 When you have a live event and want wide distribution, this kind of multi-stream is a great way to reach multiple audiences.
-Multi-stream is included in Arcus streaming service and is built-in to the DEVOS and DVExpress enterprise platform.

 Streaming to multiple social media services makes it easy to reach your friends and subscribers, and costs nothing.
 Because it is done for you by the DiscoverVideo system, you don’t need multiple encoders or excessive uplink bandwidth.
 The DiscoverVideo system pushes your stream to your selected social media sites.

 Multi-stream could mean the viewing of multiple streams simultaneously.
 We are not talking about a single player showing a split screen, or a quad view (you can do that too).
-No, we are talking about showing one, two, three, or four live streams simultanteously where the viewer can move them around and resize them on-the-fly.
+No, we are talking about showing one, two, three, or four live streams simultaneously where the viewer can move them around and resize them on-the-fly.
 You would expect the videos to be related, such as multiple camera angles of a special event, but they don’t have to be.